-I finally got to hike the amazing Narrows in Zion National Park and I was not disappointed!
-First off if you are hiking the day hike you can not hike the entire Narrows and this is often called the "Bottom Up" hike of the Narrows.
-This trip report is not the entire Bottom Up hike as we started pretty late in the day, but where we lacked in distance covered we regained in having the Narrows all to ourselves on the way out!
+I finally got to hike the amazing Narrows in Zion National Park, and I was not disappointed!
+First off if you are hiking the day hike, you can not hike the entire Narrows, and this is often called the "Bottom Up" hike of the Narrows.
+This trip report is not the entire Bottom Up hike as we started pretty late in the day, but where we lacked in the distance covered we regained in having the Narrows all to ourselves on the way out!

 If you are looking to hike the Narrows, its the last stop on the Zion Bus system and is about a 45-minute ride from the Zion National Park Visitors Center.
 The trailhead can be found here on Google Maps

 If you would like to see a map of the hike we completed you can see my custom map on Caltopo here .